Art Market Update

 On the other hand, if you are confident in the work’s appeal or investment potential, the gift can become something the recipient grows to love over time and/or profits from when they resell it in the future.
 Tread very carefully if you plan on this gifting strategy, though.
 You may be misguided about the kind of artwork the collector likes or the investment potential of the work (especially if you have never been exposed to art collecting before).
 Additionally, you should bear in mind any additional costs that may be incurred such as framing.

-On a different note, if you are buying a gift for yourself (I’ve heard people do this), then now might be the right time to add to, or start, your art collection.
-As I’ve noted in previous posts, works can be acquired for less than $1,000 rather easily, and with sellers in the Christmas spirit (and doing brisk trade at this time of year), might be more open to discounts.
-I recommend checking out our newest section that showcases investment-grade artworks from a mixture galleries for prices ranging from US$200 to US$5,000.
+On a different note, if you are buying a gift for yourself (I’ve heard people do this), then now might be the right time to start your art collection.
+As I’ve noted in previous posts, works can be acquired for less than $1,000 rather easily, and with sellers in the Christmas spirit, they might be more open to discounts.
+I recommend checking out our newest section that showcases investment-grade artworks from a range of galleries and for a range of prices.

 You May Also Like:

-Check out Masterworks, Public, and Yieldstreet and explore Art Funds that let you purchase shares in million-dollar paintings from blue chip artists like Banksy, Kaws, and Yayoi Kusama.
+Check out Masterworks and Yieldstreet and explore Art Funds that let you purchase shares in million-dollar paintings from blue chip artists like Banksy, Kaws, and Yayoi Kusama.

 Read more: Review: Masterworks vs. Yieldstreet